 Ah, the dreaded fire alarm drills!
 While they can feel like a nuisance at the time, practicing your fire evacuation plan will ensure that everyone is on the same page when it comes to safely leaving the building in the event of a fire.
 The evacuation drill helps to test the effectiveness of the emergency plan and consolidate staff training,

 Your restaurant, bar or hotel should aim to do this at least twice a year – unless your fire risk assessment encourages more.
 Put a time and date in place and warn your staff that the fire drill is going to take place and that they should take it seriously.
+Having these drills will allow all staff to be confident in the planned procedures, for instance they will be able to identify the nearest emergency exit sign, locate necessary fire equipment, and know where the designated muster points are.
+This will ensure that in the event of an emergency they can assist all guests to exit the building quickly and calmly.

 Don’t scrimp on your fire alarm